jpspeng/crisp_notes/README.md

 * Create basic data summaries and create a “Table 1”
 * Perform linear and logistic regression
 * Create plots with the `ggplot2` package
-* Other potential topics: more syntax (lists, loops, functions), survival analysis using Cox regression, using AI tools for coding
+* Other potential topics: survival analysis using Cox regression, using AI tools for coding

 The goal of this course is to get a taste for how to code in R; it is not meant to be comprehensive!